USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 ## 3.4 Install Git
 -----
+This step is optional.
+User can skip this step if the user perfers to download CMAQ tarball, work from there and does not care about version control.

 Git is a source code control and management software.
 It is used in the CMAQ installation to download stable versions of the source code.
 Additional resources can be found at https://git-scm.com/book/en/v2.

 Install on Debian/Ubuntu Linux: